Droman09/budget_tracker/README.md

 * [Questions](#quesitons)

 ## Description
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

+Offline Functionality:

+  * Enter deposits offline

+  * Enter expenses offline

+When brought back online:

+  * Offline entries should be added to tracker.

 ## Installation
  `package.json` is a document that would let you know what dependencies is required to make this app work.
 On your terminal, make sure that you select `server.js` then type in `npm install` to retrieve all dependencies.